 || verified buyer

-For: Condor/OE TECH Small Assault Backpack (BLK)Product Information:
+For: Condor Outdoor Small Assault Backpack (Black)Product Information:

 First of all, if you plan to use this backpack as your "school backpack", you really need to get smarter.